Flipkart vs Amazon India Interview: Two Very Different Tests

 Which Should You Target First?

-Target Flipkart first if you have strong OOP and design instincts but haven't built a strong behavioral story bank yet.
-Flipkart's process rewards technical skill more directly.
-A great machine coding round can carry you past a mediocre DSA round.
-There's no LP equivalent waiting to veto you at the end.
+Target Flipkart first if you have strong OOP instincts but no behavioral story bank yet.
+A great machine coding round can carry you past a mediocre DSA round, and there's no LP equivalent waiting on the debrief.

-Target Amazon first if you have strong behavioral stories and solid DSA, but haven't practiced LLD-heavy machine coding.
-Amazon's loop has more room to recover from a weaker round because you're being evaluated across many dimensions.
-One rough technical round doesn't end things if your LP answers are strong.
+Target Amazon first if you have strong stories and solid DSA but haven't practiced LLD-heavy machine coding.
+Amazon's loop has more room to recover from one weaker round because you're scored across many dimensions.

 Key Takeaways

-- For Amazon, prepare LP stories before DSA prep.
-Shallow rehearsed stories break under Bar Raiser follow-ups
+- Write LP stories before LeetCode.
+Shallow rehearsed stories break on the second follow-up

 Further Reading